Arts, Culture and Heritage

 Watch online performance on two excerpts from Teochew opera classic Su Liu Niang – Tao Hua Crosses the River and Yang Ziliang Demands to Marry the Maiden, presented by the Nam Hwa Opera.
 This online performance is brought to you by the Esplanade – Theatres on the Bay.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

 Minimum Mobility Status: Seniors who are bedbound

-Language: Teochew, with English and Chinese subtitles
+Language: Teochew (with English and Chinese subtitles)

 Find out more here.